abond936/My-Journal/docs/Project.md

 =======================================
 Status: 🟡 Operational

+- src/app/admin/ - Admin-only features for managing cards, tags, and other resources.
+- layout.tsx - Admin layout, navigation, and access control.
-Administration is only available to author.
+- Administration is only available to admin
    - CRUD/Bulk editing operations for app elements

 ✅